Android 18: Video games

-In the 2018 game Dragon Ball FighterZ, Krillin and Goku come across Android 21 and an unconscious Android 18 as Cell hovers over them preparing to attack.
+In the 2018 game Dragon Ball FighterZ, Krillin and Goku come across Android 21 and an unconscious Android 18 as Cell hovers over them, preparing to attack.
 Android 21 pleads for Cell to spare 18, and Goku decides to fight Cell while Krillin checks on 18.
 While Krillin tends to her, Android 21 explains that 18 stood up for her against Cell.
 In another story, 18 begins having a headache she believes is brought on by Krillin being in trouble when she is encountered by Android 16, passing out shortly thereafter.
-She wakes up in a laboratory with Androids 16 and 21 hoovering over her, Android 16 revealing that the player is now in control of 18's body while the latter's actual soul is internally deep inside.
+She wakes up in a laboratory with Androids 16 and 21 hovering over her, Android 16 revealing that the player is now in control of 18's body while the latter's actual soul is internally deep inside.
 The player makes contact with 18's soul, who admits trying to force the player out and recounts the story before requesting the player interact with 16 and 21 to find out what's happened.
 Android 21 admits her culpability in linking the player and 18 together for the purpose of defeating the Red Ribbon Army's clone fighters, and Android 16 stipulates that the two will return to their normal selves following all of the clones being disposed of.
 During the matches, Android 21 has repeated instances of losing her composure as she breaks down, culminating in her ordering 18 to fight Krillin when he stumbles across the group.
 After the group defeats Cell and Android 21 tries to kill him, Android 18 makes an unsuccessful attempt at linking with her to stop the murder.
 After 21 splits with her evil half, the evil half kills Android 16 and merges with Cell, Android 18 travels off planet to participate in the fight against 21's evil half.
-Goku fires a Spirit Bomb at the evil half, and Android 21 requests Android 18 look after the player before the player returns to Android 18 and 21 sacrifices herself to kill her evil half.
+Goku fires a Spirit Bomb at the evil half, and Android 21 requests Android 18 look after the player before the player returns to Android 18, and 21 sacrifices herself to kill her evil half.